 This statement was crafted by faculty, refined through an open-comment period, and then adopted by Notre Dame’s Academic Council; a similar process subsequently produced a list of expected learning outcomes for undergraduates.

 Ensuring that our students achieve the lofty goals both they and we set for them requires a firm foundation.
-For that reason, all undergraduates, from history majors to budding electrical engineers, start their academic careers in the University’s distinctive First Year of Studies and, over the course of their time here, complete a 36-credit Core Curriculum.
+For that reason, all undergraduates, from history majors to budding electrical engineers, complete a Core Curriculum designed to expose them to diverse modes of thought for approaching, analyzing, and understanding different aspects of our lives and our world.

-With the aim of helping learning become service to justice, the Center for Social Concerns facilitates community-based study, research, and service. >Read More
+With the aim of helping learning become service to justice, the CSC facilitates community-based study, research, and service.
+Visit the CSC Site